 All of this is why I find nutrition so interesting but I can understand why others might find it frustrating.

 This page is somewhat disorganized in that I now put occasional print, audio, and video interviews, which used to be separated, together by year.
 The section at the very end is called Controversies; it is where I post letters from critics.
 Scroll down to find whatever you are looking for.
 Media interviews and reviews for specific books are on the pages for that book.
-For podcasts and videos of presentations, look under Appearances and scroll down for Past Appearances.
+For old podcasts and videos of presentations, look under Appearances and scroll down for Past Appearances; in recent years, I’ve been putting them in the chronological list here.

 September 16 Speech at Columbia University conference on Global Food Systems: Their Impact on Nutrition and Health for All on panel on Advanced Technologies, Food Safety and the Role of Local and Organic Food Production (video)